Introduction

 At the start of the coronavirus pandemic, Americans indicated they “overwhelmingly trust the CDC” to handle the pandemic and share accurate information, with total trust for the agency around 80%.
 The share of Americans believing the CDC and other public health officers are doing an excellent or good job has since fallen, hitting 63% as of August 2020.
 At the local level, Americans’ belief that “hospitals and medical centers in their area are doing an excellent or good job in responding to the coronavirus outbreak” have held steady since May, at around 88% of Americans.

-A PEW Research survey conducted in late April and early May found trust and confidence in medical scientists and scientists had increased since the outbreak.
+A Pew Research survey conducted in late April and early May found trust and confidence in medical scientists and scientists had increased since the outbreak.
 Additionally, 60% of Americans said scientists should take an active role in public policy debates on scientific issues, and 47% said they believe “scientific experts are usually better at making good policy decisions about scientific issues than other people.”

 Media